Fundamentals of Teaching Dhamma:

 September 20, 2025

-Our focus this month will be on facilitation, shaping the practice experience in ways that foster openness, collaboration, and clarity.
+The focus this month will be on facilitation, shaping the practice experience in ways that foster openness, collaboration, and clarity.
 The topics we will explore include:

 a.
-Leading group discussions and q&a
+Leading group discussions and Q&A

 b.
 Responding skillfully to questions at the appropriate level